Swim with the Manatees is no longer available. Please choose from 38 other Orlando attractions.

 Upon making a reservation, you will receive time of pick up and pick up location most convenient for you.
 Present your Go Select Pass to your driver.

-Save even more with these pre-built discount packages that include Swim With the Manatees Manatee Adventure bundled with other great Orlando attractions.
+Save even more with these pre-built discount packages that include Swim with the Manatees bundled with other great Orlando attractions.